ASIA MARKETS: Australian Stocks Power Ahead, Leading Asia-Pacific Market Gains

 Continue Reading Below

-Asian-Pacific equities opened higher Monday, benefiting from broadly upbeat sentiment and gains in the U.S. dollar, though several major markets in the region were shut for holidays.
+Asian-Pacific equities were mostly higher Monday, benefiting from broadly upbeat sentiment and gains in the U.S. dollar, though several major markets in the region were shut for holidays.

-Australia's S&P/ASX 200 led gains, rising 1.1% amid a weaker Australian dollar against the U.S. dollar, helping support export stocks.
-Among heavyweight export-focused stocks, Rio Tinto (RIO) surged 2.5%, while Fortescue Metals (FMG.AU) added 2.1% and BHP Billiton (BHP.AU) was up 1.7%.
+Australia's S&P/ASX 200 led gains, rising 0.9% as the Australian dollar fell 0.2% against the U.S. dollar, helping support export stocks.
+Among heavyweight export-focused stocks, Rio Tinto (RIO) surged 2.2%, while Fortescue Metals (FMG.AU) added 2% and BHP Billiton (BHP.AU) was up 1.5%.

-Elsewhere, Japan's Nikkei Stock Average was up 0.2%, thanks in part to a weaker yen versus the dollar, while Singapore's FTSE Straits Times Index gained 0.7% and Taiwan's Taiex rose 0.6%.
+Elsewhere, Japan's Nikkei Stock Average was up 0.2%, thanks in part to the yen falling 0.3% against the dollar, while Singapore's FTSE Straits Times Index gained 0.7% and Taiwan's Taiex rose 0.8%.
 The gains were in line with analysts' bullish expectations for the fourth quarter amid ample market liquidity.

 "Market sentiment has been positive for a reasonable amount of time and markets are moving on economic outlook and earnings growth," said Adrian Vance, an investment adviser at Forsyth Barr in New Zealand.